-The Healthy Lifestyles Action Team urges the implementation of plans and zoning codes that promote

-- •Slow, interconnected, pedestrian-friendly, bike-friendly streets to get people out of their cars - •A mix of housing types, especially very low-income housing interspersed with housing for higher income levels - •Mixed-use development, so residents can walk or bike to school, work, shopping, etc. - •Compact infill development that results in dense housing to support local business and preserve open space and agricultural land. - •Zoning and tax incentives for farmers' markets, farm stands and supermarkets to increase access to fruits and vegetables.

-Changing the built environment - the physical structure that defines our lives - can improve not only the health of Americans, but can also bolster our local economy.
+The Healthy Lifestyles Action Team urges the implementation of plans and zoning codes that promote - •Slow, interconnected, pedestrian-friendly, bike-friendly streets to get people out of their cars - •A mix of housing types, especially very low-income housing interspersed with housing for higher income levels - •Mixed-use development, so residents can walk or bike to school, work, shopping, etc. - •Compact infill development that results in dense housing to support local business and preserve open space and agricultural land. - •Zoning and tax incentives for farmers' markets, farm stands and supermarkets instead of convenience stores and liquor stores Changing the built environment - the physical structure that defines our lives - can improve not only the health of Americans, but can also bolstersy our local economy.